JornWildt/Mason/Documentation/Mason-draft-2.md

 ##### `parameters` (optional)
 This property is OPTIONAL.
 If present it MUST be an array of parameter definition objects as described below.

-It can safely be removed in minimized representations.
+It can be removed in minimized representations assuming the clients are hard coded with the knowledge if they request a minimized response.

 #### Template parameters